Profile of William R. Cunningham

 I believe that the Holy Spirit comes from God and is the same substance (spirit) of God.
 It is as thought God extends his presence to us by the Holy Spirit.
 I believe that the Holy Spirit is a person in that he is not a force that hovers waiting to be activated.
 I believe that the Holy Spirit leads us to truth.
 I believe that he reminds us of what we learned.
 He is our teacher and the anointing of God.

-I believe that the Bible is the message or the word from God.
-It reveals the will of God and presents us with evidence of him and his kingdom.
+I believe is the word of God to us.
+Through the Bible we can learn much about God and what He is doing.
 I believe the Bible is the standard by which all Christians should live by.
 I agree with Timothy in that the Bible is the inspired work of God that profits us in our doctrine and correction.
 The Bible equips us to do the work of the Lord according to his will and pleasure.
 The Bible is the written record of truth.
 The Bible is the standard by which all doctrines, ideals, teachings, and opinions should be measured against.

 I believe that true faith is totally relying upon and having confidence in God and that he will do what he said he will do.
 Faith is to believe God unconditionally.
 However, faith must be based on fact.
 We can only believe God for something that he has said.
 We cannot believe God for something if he has not made it available to us.
 We can only find his provisions by examining his promises in the Holy Bible.
 What God said can only be determined by the specific provisions in his word and what he has promised us individually (provide for the vision he has given you for example).